Minnesota State Symbols

 Compiled by the Minnesota Legislative Reference Library

 These Minnesota state symbols are designated by law.
 The list includes statutory citations, some legislative history, and citations to sources of additional information available in the Legislative Reference Library.
 The Library also has a list of unofficial or proposed symbols, both serious and facetious.
 These online lists are supplemented with notebooks of additional news clippings and other materials in the Library.

-For more information about official state symbols, see the State Symbols from the Office of the Secretary of State, a state symbols list from the office of Governor Mark Dayton, and a state symbols fact sheet from the Minnesota House of Representatives Public Information Services Office.
+For more information about official state symbols, see the State Symbols from the Office of the Secretary of State and a state symbols fact sheet from the Minnesota House of Representatives Public Information Services Office.
 Or test your knowledge with a state symbols game from House Public Information Services.

 The loon (Gavia immer) was designated in 1961 (see Minnesota Statutes 1.145).